zcash-hackworks/darksidewalletd-test-data/shield-funds/README.md

 # Shield funds integration testing

-This dataset is intended to help you test shieling funds.
+This dataset is intended to help you test shielding funds.
 Block `1631000` is extracted from mainnet as a starting point.

 Put the UTXO on `utxo-1631177.json`using the